Kristal-g/kristal-g.github.io/_posts/2021-05-08-SYSRET_Shellcode.md

 ## Syscall internals
 There are two major execution branches here as well: [with KPTI](https://msrc-blog.microsoft.com/2018/03/23/kva-shadow-mitigating-meltdown-on-windows/) enabled and without.
-Of course it's a simplification but practically that's what we need to address in our implementation.
+Of course it's a simplification, but practically that's what we need to address in our implementation.

 The `syscall` instuction does many things, including:
 * Save rip into rcx